sviderock/base-ui/SolidStuff.md

 - `use-button` required some amount of rework as in Solid we have three kinds of the same handler, e.g. for click we have `onClick`, `onclick` and `on:click`
 - `render` prop needs manual ref set: `render={(props) => <div ref={el => props.ref(el) />}`
 - Navigation menu bubble/capture event order is a mess, needed to wrap all the focuses inside focus guards in queueMicrotask as they were running before the event even finished to capture/bubble
+- in Solid onInput must be used instaed of onChange to trigger change on every keystroke (as it is in DOM)